ubc-magic/thingbroker/README.md

 To compile the projects:

     cd thingbroker
-    mvn clean install
+    mvn package

-Assuming a JDK and Maven is installed correctly, you should end up with the following files in your ~/.m2
+Assuming a JDK and Maven is installed correctly, you should end up with the following files in the /thingbroker-web/target directory:

     thingbroker-web-{version}.war